webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 * Scraped record count - data rows extracted.
 * Failed pages - pages that loaded with 4xx or 5xx response code or didn't load at all.
 * Empty pages - pages that loaded successfully but selectors didn't extract any data.
+* No value pages - pages where the scraper found matching elements but extracted no actual values within the final dataset.

 Our built-in fail-over system automatically re-scrapes any empty and failed pages.
 If empty and/or failed pages are still present after the scraping job has finished, it can be continued manually